-This tutorial is an interactive introduction to the SPARK programming language and formal verification tools.
-It does not require you to know any specific programming language (although going over the Introduction to Ada first may help) or to have experience in formal verification.
+This tutorial is an interactive introduction to the SPARK programming language and its formal verification tools.
+You need not know any specific programming language (although going over the Introduction to Ada first may help) or have experience in formal verification.

-For some of the code snippets presented, you will be able to compile and run the program and/or run the formal verification tool on the program.
+For some of the sample code presented, you'll be able to compile and run the program and/or run the formal verification tool on the program.
 These are available through the buttons labelled:

 - Examine: perform the flow analysis stage of formal verification